ynikitenko/yarsync/docs/source/yarsync.1.md

 If all is correct, their inodes must be the same.

-Hard links may be broken in a cloned git repository (as it could happen with **yarsync** tests before), because git does not preserve them.
+Hard links can be broken in a cloned git repository (as it could happen with **yarsync** tests before), because git does not preserve them.
 To fix hard links for the whole repository, run **hardlink**(1) in its root.